datasets-br/state-codes/collabore.md

 Please check [`br-state-codes.csv`](data/br-state-codes.csv) for addictions or corrections, editing first at **[this public spreadsheet](https://docs.google.com/spreadsheets/d/1lwuHtCqAsNGxKs0jsnr8G_KBZ7FXekkHn42dHHKfG4M/)**.
 Discussions at [git issues](https://github.com/datasets-br/state-codes/issues) (we can chat Portuguese in there!).

-You can collabore also directally at Wikidata, see links below to check or correct statements, names, etc. at Wikidata:
+You can collabore also directally **editing statements at Wikidata** or **editing maps at OpenStreetMap!**.
+See links below to check consistency:
 <!-- copy  from https://docs.google.com/spreadsheets/d/1lwuHtCqAsNGxKs0jsnr8G_KBZ7FXekkHn42dHHKfG4M/edit#gid=1613912771 -->

 UF | Wikidata link | dump OSM | dump Wikidata